OriHasin/DevelopmentStaff/README.md

 # Development Staff: My Exploration of Technologies 🚀

 Welcome to **Development Staff**, a repository showcasing my custom investigations and hands-on learning with various modules, libraries, and core concepts—primarily in Python and Java.
 This repository is organized to not only support my personal learning but also to be accessible and useful for external readers, emphasizing best practices in modern software development.
+**Explore the Code**: Navigate through directories to find well-documented examples and best-practice implementations.

 ---